toficzak/notes/java/concurrency.md

 java monitor pattern - object following it encapsulates all its mutable state and guards it with object's own intristic lock.

+Private locks are cool, no external object can participate in its synchronization policy.